TNTurnerLab/ACES/README.md

 **<span style="text-decoration:underline;">RETREIVING VGP AND ENSEMBL FILES</span>**
 The files named below will be used to download all files needed for this pipeline.
 Both files must be put in the same directory.

 						***WARNING:***
 		When conductinng the retreival of files, please insure that the user has enough storage space.
 		The total storage needed for downloading all VGP files is estimated to be 337.89GB.
 		The total storage needed for downloading all Ensembl file is estimated at 117.84GB.
 		Please insure there is enough storage for all files with at least an extra 2GB for those files created in the pipeline.

 **<span style="text-decoration:underline;">wgetfile_VGP.sh</span>**

 This file contains the shell file that was used to pull all ‘*-unmasked.fa.gz’ files from the VGP rapid release archive.
 This shell file also contains the command used to extract the ‘*-unmasked.fa.gz’ files and move them into a working directory.
 Lastly, allowing for the files to then be unzipped through the gunzip *-unmasked.fa.gz.
 Modification to these commands are a must, and should occur before running.
-The command used could be written into a snake, written directly onto the command line , or by running a file on the command line with the codes below.
+The command used could be written into a snake, written directly onto the command line , or by running a file on the command line with code given in DOWNLOADING VGP AND ENSEMBL SPECIES FILES.Shell command is found in the Genomes folder.

-*   $ Chmod +x wget.sh
-*   $ ./wget.sh

 ***After execution, there should be 198 species files in the given directory.***

 **<span style="text-decoration:underline;">wgetfile_ensembl.sh</span>**

 This script is used to pull all '*.dna.toplevel.fa' from Ensembl's pub/release-103 archive.
 The file will contain the command to extract all '*.dna.toplevel.fa' for every species.
+Shell command is found in the Genomes folder.